Villanova Wildcats football: History

 In 2010 season, Villanova returned to the NCAA semifinals, this time going on a 9,000-mile odyssey while defeating No. 3 Stephen F. Austin and No. 1 ranked Appalachian State before losing to eventual champion Eastern Washington.
 Villanova ended the 2010 campaign ranked No. 3 in the nation in FCS and knocked off two No. 1 ranked teams on the road in 3 weeks late in the season including National Runner-up Delaware.
 Following the 2010 season, Szczur signed with the Chicago Cubs and made his major league debut in 2014.

-The 2012 season was in the midst of a rebuilding campaign by Coach Talley that earned a surprising CAA Conference Championship and another NCAA playoff appearance by the Wildcats who finished 8–4 with a very young squad full of talented underclassmen, particularly freshman QB John Robertson and Soph running back Kevin Monangai.
-Both would be heard from again.
+The 2012 season saw Villanova win the CAA Conference Championship and reach the NCAA playoffs, finishing 8–4.
+The roster included several notable underclassmen, including freshman QB John Robertson and Sophomore running back Kevin Monangai.

 Villanova returned to prominence in 2014, dropping a thrilling opener at FBS Syracuse 27–26 in double overtime, serving notice that the Cats were back.
 QB Robertson continued to march his way into the record books, aided by seniors Poppy Livers (WR) and Monangai.
 The much improved Cat defense was led by a standout linebacking corps of juniors Don Cherry and Dillon Lucas, and Senior Joey Harmon.
 Senior Joe Sarnese anchored the defensive backfield while senior NT Pat Williams has steadied the defensive line.
 The offensive line was led by senior Ross Hall.
 The kicking game struggled to fill the void left by the graduation of four year P/PK Mark Hamilton.
 The Cats reached the NCAA FCS quarterfinals defeating Liberty and losing to Sam Houston State at home.
-Payton award winner Robertson was concussed late in the Liberty game and unable to play in the Same Houston game, where his backup played admirably in a losing effort.
+Payton award winner Robertson was concussed late in the Liberty game and unable to play in the Sam Houston game, where his backup played admirably in a losing effort.

 Coach Talley returned the NCAA FCS playoffs for the 12th and final time in 2016, defeating St. Francis before bowing to South Dakota State on a last second snow blown field goal banked off the upright by the Jack's Adam Vinatierri, Jr.

+In 2026 they moved from the Coastal Athletic Association to the Patriot League.